 -Example #2: [Client] will identify the synonym for 10 pairs of words, within a multiple choice structured activity, in 9 out of 10 trials.

 -Example #3: [Client] will select the definition of a given word for 25 words, within a multiple choice structured activity, with 90% accuracy.

 -Example #1: [Client] will circle 4 story elements (e.g., character, setting, problem, solution), when presented within a short story, in 4 out of 5 opportunities.

 -Example #2: [Client] will select the correct response to the wh- question relating to a short paragraph, within a multiple choice structured activity, in 4 out of 5 trials.

 -Example #3: [Client] will recall 2 events relating to a recent conversation, within an unstructured task, with 90% accuracy.

 As you can see above, some of the goals are written very specifically and some are slightly broader - both are OKAY!
 However, it is always important to remember the main takeaway is that what you are targeting is MEASURABLE.
 So if you can accurately document in a report a measurable interpretation of the goal, you are adequately presenting the progress of the skill.
 If you are unable to do so… you might want to reframe the way you wrote the goal.

-Feel free to checkout our additional goal-related resources and subscribe to our site to have a first look at ones to come:
+Subscribe to our site to have a first look at ones to come!